 How can Deaf Gain benefit society?

 People also talk about how Deaf Gain can benefit the society as a whole and the journal has mentioned that as well, what would be beneficial for yourself to get an idea of it, to see more like an illustration or some view of what it looks like for deaf people to talk about Deaf Gain is, they’re is popular clip from a US series called ‘Switched at Birth’.
-It’s one of the first mainstream series where it had d/Deaf and hard of hearing actor and there was a scene where it was just only by sign language, in this case, American sign language.
+It’s one of the first mainstream series where it had deaf actor and there was a scene where it was just only by sign language, in this case, American sign language.

 In one particular scene where the teacher who’s played by Marlee Matlin and she is teaching the student and they’re all Deaf and they’re all speaking in sign language, ASL.
 She was talking about: “what is this thing about hearing loss?”
 “Is it a hearing loss?”
 “What about Deaf Gain?”